Who is D I E G O?

 I listen to everything from dubstep to 90’s alternative rock and rap (I grew up in the 90’s).
 Yes I like Marilyn Manson and Wu-Tang.
 Spotify has made life so easy and enjoyable, thanks for creating that.

 I wish I could rap like Biggie Smalls and eat curry (Indian or Thai) on a daily basis.

-I use an Android phone, not an iphone and I am proud of that.
+I use an Android phone, not an iPhone and I am proud of that.

 I grew up in Rochester, NY playing in the snow and eating garbage plates, but now I live in SoCal where I can wear shorts all year round and I consider anything under 55 degrees cold.

-I founded the Permaculture Voices to try to change the world in my own way.
+I grew disenchanted with the corporate scene and along the way I founded the Permaculture Voices to try to change the world in my own way.
 Using the conference and podcast I share the inspirational stories of amazing people doing great work within the regenerative agriculture and permaculture space.
 It is through this information exchange that I seek to inspire people to go out and be the change that they want to see in the world.